janat08/auth0-fetch/readme.md

 ### Bugfixes:
 - fixes exchange codes getting stored in session per user, rather then kv globally
-- Stores sessions, but doesn't store userID within it
+- Stores sessions in durable object, but doesn't store userID within it
-- Redirects user back to original location after verifying logged in status (which is just logging in, so not advised as it introduces extra lag)
+- Redirects user back to original location after verifying logged in status (which is just logging in, so not advised as it introduces extra lag- no session checking)
+- Logs out from auth0 session too

 ### Bugs:
 - Doesn't ever delete any of code/session durable objects while hopefully consuming the storage